HaxeFlixel/flixel-docs/documentation/02_handbook/18-gamepads.html.md

 }
 ```

 In this case, ```gamepad.pressed.A``` checks whether the bottom face button is pressed.
-On a PS4 controller this would be the "X" button.
+On a PS4 controller this would be the "X" button, on an XBox 360 or XBox One controller this would be the "A" button.

-Also, ```gamepad.pressed.A``` is an optimized shorthand for ```gamepad.pressed.check(FlxGamepadInputID.A)```.
+Also, the ```gamepad.pressed.A``` syntax is shorthand for ```gamepad.pressed.check(FlxGamepadInputID.A)```.
 You want to use the latter syntax if you need to check a variable (which would be the case if the user can customize their inputs).

 If you wanted to check a device-specific input, you would use the ```checkRaw``` function, like this: ```gamepad.pressed.checkRaw(PS4ID.X)```